wp-plugins/radio-station/docs/Options.md

 ### Broadcast

 #### Streaming URL
 Default: None.
+Key: streaming_format
 Enter the Streaming URL for your Radio Station.
+This will be discoverable via Data Feeds and used by default by the Radio Player.

+#### Stream Format
+Default: AAC/M4A.
+Key: streaming_format
+Select the format for your stream.
+This will be discoverable via Data Feeds and used by default by the Radio Player.

+#### Fallback URL
+Default: None.
+Key: fallback_url
+Enter the fallback Streaming URL for your Radio Station.
+This will be discoverable via Data Feeds and used by default by the Radio Player.

+#### Streaming URL
+Default: OGG.
+Key: fallback_format
-This will be discoverable via Data Feeds and used in the upcoming Radio Player.
+Select the format for your fallback stream.
+This will be discoverable via Data Feeds and used by default by the Radio Player.

 #### Main Broadcast Language
 Default: WordPress Language.
-Select the main language used on your Radio Station.
+Key: radio_language Select the main language used on your Radio Station.

-### Times
+### Station

+#### Station Title
+Default: none.
+Key: station_title

+#### Station Image
+Default: none.
+Key: station_image

 #### Location Timezone
 Default: WordPress Timezone.
-Select your Broadcast Location for Radio Timezone display.
+Key: timezone_location Select your Broadcast Location for Radio Timezone display.

 #### Clock Time Format
 Default: 12 Hour Format.
+Key: clock_time_format
 Default Time Format for display output.
 Can be overridden in each shortcode or widget.

+#### Station Phone
+Default: none.
+Key: station_phone
+Default Phone Number to use for requests etc.

+#### Shows Phone
+Default: On.
+Key: shows_phone
+Use the Station Phone Number on Shows which do not have a phone number specified.

+#### Station Email
+Default: none.
+Key: station_email
+Default Email Address to use for requests etc.

+#### Shows Email
+Default: On.
+Key: shows_email
+Use the Station Email Address on Shows which do not have an email address specified.

 ### Feeds

 #### Enable Data Routes
 Default: On.
+Key: enable_data_routes
 Enables Station Data Routes via WordPress REST API.

 #### Enable Data Feeds
 Default: On.
+Key: enable_data_feeds
 Enable Station Data Feeds via WordPress Feed links.

+#### Ping Netmix Directory
+Default: On.
+Key: ping_netmix_directory

+#### Clear Transients
+Default: Off.
+Key: clear_transients

+#### [Pro] Transient Caching
+Default: On. transient_caching
+Use Transient Caching to improve Schedule calculation performance.

 #### [Pro] Show Shift Feeds
 Default: On.
+Key: show_shift_feeds
 Convert RSS Feeds for a single Show to a Show shift feed, allowing a visitor to subscribe to a Show feed to be notified of Show shifts.

-#### [Pro] Transient Caching
-Default: On.
-Use Transient Caching to improve Schedule calculation performance.
+## Player